There are two art galleries operated by the Department of Art at Sacramento State.

-The Witt Gallery, located in Kadema Hall, takes its name from Professor Raymond Witt, an emeritus member of the Art faculty who also endowed the Raymond and Joyce Witt Scholarship.
-It serves as a student gallery and as a showcase gallery for the work of Art Department undergraduate students, an "exchange" show with Sacramento City College, and other special events as approved by the Gallery Committee.
+The R.W.
+Witt Gallery, located in Kadema Hall, takes its name from Professor Raymond Witt, an emeritus member of the Art faculty who also endowed the Raymond and Joyce Witt Scholarship.
+It serves as a student gallery and as a showcase gallery for the work of Department of Art undergraduate students and other special events as approved by the Gallery Committee.

 on the first floor of the University Library and shows the work